slak44/ckompiler/README.md

    <p align="center"><img src="readme-resources/disconnected-fake-edge.png" alt="Disconnected Fake Edge"/></p>
 3. Unterminated `BasicBlock`s are identified.
 Warnings are reported for non-void functions (it means control flow reached the end of the function and didn't find a return).
-The blocks are terminated with a `ImpossibleJump`.
+The blocks are terminated with an `ImpossibleJump`.
 4. We precompute a list of the CFG's nodes in [post-order][post_order] (basically DFS, for the kinds of graphs encountered here).
 See `postOrderNodes` in [ControlFlowGraph.kt][cfg].